sympy/sympy/doc/src/modules/matrices/immutablematrices.rst

 The mission of the :class:`ImmutableMatrix` class is to bridge the tension between performance/mutability and safety/immutability.
 Immutable matrices can do almost everything that normal matrices can do but they inherit from :class:`Basic` and can thus interact more naturally with the rest of SymPy.
+:class:`ImmutableMatrix` also inherits from :class:`MatrixExpr`, allowing it to interact freely with SymPy's Matrix Expression module.

 You can turn any Matrix-like object into an :class:`ImmutableMatrix` by calling the constructor